 On MammalWeb, the default is for images to be attached to MammalWeb Britain.
 However, individuals, community groups or larger organisations might have reasons to want to view and manage their image data and classifications independently.
 This might be because their cameras are set up in a particular way, capturing different kinds of wildlife, or it might be because they want to enlist the help of a specific group of Spotters to help with classifications for a particular purpose.
 In addition, it might be desirable to have private collections of data, visible only to those who have been given access.
 In these cases, it makes sense for all image data collected for those purposes to be grouped as a separate Project on MammalWeb.

 If data are grouped within their own project, Spotters can selectively classify only those data, whilst records of the uploaded data and associated classifications can be grouped together and exported separately from other data in the database.
-At present, the MammalWeb team are tasked with exporting data for project owners.
-Soon, however, we hope that project 'owners' will be able to manage their own data retrieval.

 The project structure on MammalWeb has implications for 3 activities: Spotting, Trapping, and Project administration.